Started Business with Cash Journal entry is probably the initial accounting transaction.

 Now we have a good understanding of Capital.
 So, we can move into the main topic of “Started business with Cash Journal entry “.

-The focus here is starting a business with the capital contribution in the form of cash.
+The focus here is on starting a business with a capital contribution in the form of cash.
 The Journal entry to record the cash brought in for commencing a business is below.

 How is the above entry recorded?